AU-dev/React-Boilerplate/README.md

 #### The Server Directory
 We initialize the Express web server in **server.js** where we configure CORS, and initialize & run Express REST APIs.

+**Config**

+We include the 5 parameters for connecting to the database in **server/config/db.config.js**.
+These 5 parameters are Host, User, Password, DB, and dialect.

 **Model**

 We model the database and tables we will connect to in the **models subfolder**.
 We handle configuration for MySQL database in models/index.js, and we create an example Sequelize data model in models/tutorial.model.js.
 (A model in sequalize is like a table in SQL, we're just defining the contents of the entries in that table.)